-A Name in My Vintage Book Becomes a Lesson in History
+Real-Life Mystery: A Name in My Vintage Book

-I’ve always been drawn to vintage and antique items, but the story of Miss Beulah S. is one that truly connected me to our past.
-Miss Beulah, a woman from Toledo, Ohio, left a permanent imprint on my mind, and it started as nothing more than a name in an old book jacket.
+I’ve always been drawn to vintage items, but the story of Miss Beulah S. has connected me to our past in a way I can’t shake.
+The mystery of Miss Beulah, a presumably bad-ass “spinster” 30-year-old from Toledo, Ohio, all started as just a name scrawled in an old book jacket.

 Who Was Miss Beulah S.?